 In addition, do not try this method on tags around the eyes or genitals.

-The American Academy of Dermatology caution that trying to remove a mole or skin tag at home can cause a deep-seated infection.
+The American Academy of Dermatology cautions that trying to remove a mole or skin tag at home can cause a deep-seated infection.
 Also, it can be easy to inadvertently nick a blood vessel or vein, leading to significant bleeding.

 Do not try home removal techniques on skin tags that are: